Thanks for the Memories, Momofuku Ssäm Bar

 That special dynamic with my coworkers was what kept me grounded back then because the work environment at Ssäm Bar was definitely super intense.
 During that era, the pressure to maintain its status as an innovator was omnipresent from the moment I clocked in.
 In our daily service meetings, it seemed like there was always some new piece of press or announcement about Ssäm Bar that had the staff on our toes.
 Ranking 31 on the World’s 50 Best Restaurants list.
 An upcoming cookbook.
 Multiple parties of A-list food personalities coming in that night.
 Three-hour wait times for a table.
 The popularity of Milk Bar right next door.
 Nonstop recognition and eyes on the restaurant.
 The fear of contributing in any way to somehow messing that up drove me to give it my all everyday.

 People loved working at Ssäm Bar and didn’t leave the restaurant often.
 I only walked away from one of the best restaurant jobs I knew I would ever have when I decided to get out of New York for a while.
 Being there on the busy restaurant floor taught me invaluable lessons about dining, human nature, and getting out of my comfort zone to strive for something better.
-I’ll never forget the nearly two years I worked at Ssäm Bar, and its East Village closure is a massive loss for NYC.
+I’ll never forget the nearly one and a half years I worked at Ssäm Bar, and its East Village closure is a massive loss for NYC.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.